 What I do is put a contemporary spin on stuff that’s been around forever.
 Literally, forever.
 My work fuses ancient skills with modern materials.
 I teach in contemporary contexts like workshops and conferences and am working on producing a catalog of ebooks.
 I prep class materials and do my own web site.
 Then I go outside to cultivate and gather plant materials for natural dyeing.
 I make work for exhibitions and pieces to sell, make gifts, make messes.
 I’m the person who believes there’s something to be learned from everything we make, and reminds you to celebrate what you learn from the messes.
 I’m the person who has unfinished projects that date back to 1815 (OK, I didn’t start that one myself).

 In the more recent past (the 1990s), I was a professional whitewater canoe instructor.
 I honed my teaching skills in high-risk environments.
-So I’m not afraid to bring fabric paints into a nice hotel ballroom or deliver a keynote address to an audience that’s not standing on slippery wet rocks.
+So I’m not afraid to bring messy stuff into a nice hotel ballroom or deliver a keynote address to an audience that’s not standing on slippery wet rocks.
 My teaching style and approach to adult education are strongly influenced by experiential education theory and practice.
 But you don’t really need to know all that unless you want to discuss learning styles, gender influences on learning, or skill development progressions.

 What you may want to know is this: As a fiber arts workshop leader, you can expect me to be highly organized, skilled at course content delivery, ready to meet the needs of students with various learning styles, and grateful to teach in an environment where my hair won’t freeze.
 I’ll come prepared with class materials that make efficient use of class time, reference materials that get rave reviews, and a flexible plan that makes learning exciting and fun.